 Sweet and Smoky Molé Recipe

 Molé (pronounced moh-lay) has increased in exposure and popularity all over the world thanks to the culinary genius of chefs such as Rick Bayless, the "King of Mexican cuisine."
 But what is molé?

 Basically, molé is a Mexican sauce with a complex flavor that makes a great complement to both meat and vegetarian dishes.
-Similar to BBQ sauce, it can be brushed onto grilled beef, pork or poultry.
-Although dried chiles are a main ingredient, mole is not necessarily spicy.
+Similar to BBQ sauce, it can be brushed onto grilled beef, pork, or poultry.
+Although dried chiles are a main ingredient, this sauce is not necessarily spicy.
 Rather it is rich, silky, and slighty sweet with nuances of smoke, fruit, and chocolate.

 In contemporary Mexico, recipes abound for black, red, yellow, green, almond, and pepian molé.
 Ingredients are toasted, ground, and mixed for special occasions.
 The process is elaborate and can take days.
 The Oaxaca region is famous for the coveted molé negro, or black molé.
 Rick Bayless, whose version of this sauce contributed to his title of Top Chef Master, made his Oaxacan black molé for one of Obama's White House state dinners.
 His sauce had upwards of 20 ingredients and took three days to prepare.

 For home cooks short on time, simpler versions can produce equally delicious results.
 See the Scoville chart when choosing dried chiles for your sauce.
-Because of availability, I use Peruvian "marisol" chiles and "colorado" chiles for my red mole and throw in a chipotle for extra smokiness.
+Because of availability, I use Peruvian "marisol" chiles and "colorado" chiles for my red molé and throw in a chipotle for extra smokiness.
 Please see "tips" section for suggested chile combinations.

 narrow, long and dark/spicy flavor

 smooth, shiny and reddish-brown/bright, fruity earthy flavor

 New Mexico red chile